GateNLP/wpextract/README.md

 1. Remove the `preview_id` query parameter from the URL if present
 2. Attempt to look up the URL in the link registry
 3. If unsuccessful, use a heuristic to detect category slugs in the URL and try without them
-   * We do this in case sites have removed category slugs from the URL at some point.
+   * We do this in case sites have removed category slugs from the permalink at some point.
 4. If unsuccessful, warn that the URL is unresolvable

 For each resolved link, translation, or media, a destination is set containing its normalised URL, data type, and ID.